boomyao/md3e-ui/.context/dev.md

 - Almost all the components are base on the @radix-ui, but you should deep consider whether to use the @radix-ui or not.
 - If user provide the props, you should strictly follow the props, and don't add other props.
 - Use styles whenever possible instead of using JavaScript code.
-- Classnames are declared by class-variance-authority, and separated from the component.
+- Classnames are declared by tailwind-variants, and separated from the component.
 - If the component has states, try to use the tailwindcss variants, such as hovered - hover, focused - focus-visible, pressed - active, error - user-invalid etc. And use the data-*, not,has, [svg] etc. to implement the state and interaction of the component.

 ## Utils

 - tailwindcss: installed and configured
-- class-variance-authority: installed
+- tailwind-variants: installed
 - cn
   - path: src/lib/utils.ts